max-andr/provably-robust-boosting/README.md

 Note that Linf epsilons for adversarial attacks are specified for each dataset separately in `data.py`.

+See more examples how to train our models on different datasets and in different settings in `exps.sh`.

 ### Evaluation
 `eval.py` and `notebooks/adv_examples.ipynb` show how one can restore a trained model in order to evaluate it (e.g.,